Director of Communications

-Aubrey graduated with highest honors in 2009 with her bachelor’s degree in Journalism followed by her master’s in Media Communications in 2011.
+Aubrey graduated with highest honors with her bachelor’s degree in Journalism followed by her master’s in Media Communications.
 She published a master’s thesis analyzing how the news media frames political news.
 Aubrey has worked as editor-in-chief for an online magazine that examines politics and culture for young professionals and content writer and editor for a legal defense firm.
 From 2009-2011 she taught public speaking and communications classes to over 200 college students.

 Her grassroots experience includes leading a campus organization with the goal of educating students on grassroots activism and policy issues.
 She led GOTV teams across the country, supervising hundreds of volunteers on key campaigns including Bush/Cheney in 2004 and candidates for the Florida House (2004), US Congress in Illinois (2006) and Virginia House and Senate (2008-2010).

 Scott Ellis is the Campus Director for American Majority Wisconsin.
 Prior to his current position, Scott volunteered for conservative candidates and in spring 2013 Scott studied with the American Studies Program and interned for Senator Ron Johnson in D.C.
 Scott continued his time with the Senator as the paid intern in the Milwaukee office.

 Scott attended Olivet Nazarene University and graduate in December 2013 with a political science degree.
 He was a member of the political science club, Capitol Hill Gang, as well as Pi Sigma Alpha, the political science honor society.
 His ultimate claim to fame was being the school mascot, Toby Tiger while he attended college.